-Assets are the resources owned by individuals or companies or governments that are expected to generate future cash flows over a long period of time.
-There is broadly three types of Assets distribution – 1) based on Convertiblility (Current and Non-current Assets), 2) Physical Existence (Tangible and Intangible Assets) and 3) Usage (Operating and Non-Operating Assets).
+Assets are the resources owned by individuals or companies or governments that are expected to generate future cash flows over a long period.
+There are broadly three types of asset distribution – 1) based on Convertiblility (Current and Non-current Assets), 2) Physical Existence (Tangible and Intangible Assets), and 3) Usage (Operating and Non-Operating Assets).

 Classification of assets based on how easily an asset gets converted into cash.
 Convertible assets are further classified as:

 This type of accounting assets i.e., Current assets, is the short term assets, which easily get converted into cash by means of sales or consumption in normal business operations within one year of the time interval.
 List of current assets includes: